 Don’t make this mistake.
 If you can’t explain to clients why they need your services, and why your rates are what they are for the services you offer, it won’t matter how awesome your work is or how confident you are.
 Being able to articulate your value to clients is extremely important to succeeding as a freelancer.

 Want to get concrete information on how much you should charge for your services (and how to explain your rates to clients)?
-You’ll get all of that plus create a custom pricing strategy for your freelance business in the Set Yourself Up For Freelancing Success e-course.
+You’ll get all of that plus create a custom pricing strategy for your freelance business in the Keep Your Clients e-course.

 5. You didn’t invest anything in your business.